1412 17th Street, Ste. 311, Bakersfield, CA 93301

 Current Escape Rooms:

-- Detective and Music rooms cost $25 per player for groups of five or more players, $30 per player for two to four players, and $40 for one player.
-Either room can be completed in less than an hour, but we allow groups more time unless another group is waiting.
+• Oligarch, Detective, and Music rooms cost $25 per player.
+These rooms can be completed in less than an hour, but we allow groups more time unless another group is waiting.

-- Armor of God room costs $20 per player.
+• Armor of God room cost $20 per player.
 It can be completed in less than an hour, but most groups take about an hour and a half, and we allow up to three hours.
-Bring a bible with a concordance or buy a study bible in our shop for $15.00.
+For the Armor of God adventure, bring a Bible with a concordance or buy a study Bible in our shop for $15.00.
+The shop only has NKJ translation Bibles.

 Other Activities: